 Welcome to Aloha Farms food forest site!

-The most important point of our message here is that gardening becomes much easier when you cover all of your soil with organic matter, and don’t allow it to be uncovered and bare!
+The most important message we share here is that gardening becomes so much easier when you cover all of your soil with organic matter, and don’t allow it to be uncovered and bare!

 The second point is that food forest gardening is easier, more attainable, and more sustainable than mono-culture gardening (by mono-culture, we mean a whole field with only 1 crop on it).